California Lutheran University Data & Information Overview

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2018-2019, 369 students took at least one online class at California Lutheran University.
-This is a decrease from the 463 students who took online classes the previous year.
+In 2019-2020, 4,023 students took at least one online class at California Lutheran University.
+This is an increase from the 369 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering California Lutheran University, here are some more schools you may be interested in knowing more about.

 - Hiram College